Writing as healing: how writing can improve your well-being (Infographic)

 We all know how good reading is for us, but much research has also been done into the benefits of therapeutic writing and how it can enhance our health.
 Having the freedom to write anything you feel like, whenever you feel like it, can be liberating and provide much needed stress-relief.

-Therapeutic writing can take many different forms including journaling, poetry and letter writing.
+Therapeutic writing can take many different forms, including journaling, poetry, and letter writing.
 Maybe one style speaks to you more than another, but the main thing to remember is that there is no ‘right way’ to do it.
 There are no external constraints.
 You just write.

-So if you’re already aware of writing as a form of therapy or this is the first time you’ve encountered it, why not give it go and see the benefits for yourself?
+So if you’re already aware of writing as a form of therapy or this is the first time you’ve encountered it, why not give it a go and see the benefits for yourself?

 Feeling low and depressed?
 Too much stress at work?
 Recently experienced emotional trauma and can’t seem to fight it?